aarongarciah/figma-plugin-typescript-boilerplate/README.md

 - Provides setup and config for: TypeScript, webpack, ESLint, Stylelint, Prettier, Jest, EditorConfig, etc.
 - Lints and formats the code in a pre-commit hook.
 - Provides boilerplate to send messages between the worker and the UI.
-- Contains a helper to close the UI if you hit the <kbd>ESC</kbd>.
-The UI won't be closed if an input is focused.
+- Contains a helper to close the UI if you hit the <kbd>ESC</kbd> key outside of an input.
 - Testing environment configured with Jest.
 Every test file under a `__tests__` folder or ending with `.spec.*` or `.test.*` will be picked up by Jest.
-- Contains a GitHub action to build and test the production build.
+- Contains a GitHub action to run the `build` and `test` commands.

 ---